-Another year in the books and we begin to make plans to make plans to celebrate the closing of 365 days.
-Perhaps I'm not the only one out there feeling conflicted about all that's happened in 2016.
+Another year in the books and we begin to make plans to make plans to celebrate the closing of 365 days and a decade.
+Woah.
+Perhaps I'm not the only one out there feeling conflicted about all that's happened in 2019.
 It's been chock full of ups and downs.
 The ups have been so so great and the downs...well...let's pack them up on a rocket and send them to space.

-This martini is positively delicious, goes down way way way too easily, and the champagne is just a little float on top to add an appropriate amount of festive bubbles and a hint of champagne flavor.
+This martini is positively delicious, goes down way way way too easily, and the champagne is just a little float on top to add an appropriate amount of festive bubbles and a hint of bubbly wine flavor.
 Champagne + Strawberries - yes, please.

 Building the cocktail

 Great news!
-Sparkling Strawberry Martinis are a breeze to make.
-In a martini shaker, muddle 3 to 4 strawberries depending on size.
-For the bigger strawberries, cut those bad boys in half.
+You'll have cocktails for cheersing in no time..
+In a martini shaker, muddle 4 large strawberries.
 Smoosh them down like you're in one of those old Bacardi mojito commercials from 2005.
+After muddling, they should resemble strawberry purée.
 Add your simple syrup - equal parts sugar (dissolved) and water - and the vodka.

 Give it a really good shake over ice.
 Like 'I skipped arm day' shake.